 - Harsher sanctions should be in place for malicious or intentional data breaches.

 - There should be a new consent/opt-out system where patients can choose whether their personal confidential data can be used for purposes beyond their direct care.
 This will either be a single decision or divided into research or NHS operational purposes.
-The patient should be able to make the decision once and for this to apply across the whole healthcare system.
+The patient should be able to make the decision once and this should apply across the whole healthcare system.

 - This opt-out model should not apply to anonymised data, where patients cannot be identified.
 For purposes other than direct patient care, anonymised data should be used wherever possible.